 WordPress is by far, the most popular tool on this list, as more than 32% of websites online are using WordPress – not just blogs; all websites.

 There are two versions of WordPress.
 In this case we’ll be focusing on WordPress.org.
 WordPress.org is the self-hosted, open source version.
 And all you need to do is download the WordPress software and then install it on a server.
+Here is a nifty checklist on how you can get started in creating your WordPress site!

 It’s a self-hosted service, which means WordPress won’t provide you a server or a domain.
 Thus, even though the service is free, you’ll still have to pay for a web server and domain name.